-Hypo-fractionation could be preferred by some patients as the overall treatment time is shorter but the risk of late effects is higher.
-The value of alternative fractionation should be weighed against possible risks.
+Hypo-fractionation could be preferred by some patients, especially frail elderly patients, as the overall treatment time is shorter but the risk of late effects is higher.
+The value of alternative fractionation should be weighed against possible risks after discussion with patient.

 The current practice and recommendation provide effective local control and an acceptable risk of acute and late effects.
 Hypo-fractionation may increase late effects while hyper-fractionation is associated with more acute toxicities.
 In both cases the biological tumour dose should not be compromised.
-Therefore alternative fractionation is only recommended within clinical trials.
+Therefore alternative fractionation other than for patients with MLS is only recommended within clinical trials.